Clinical lycanthropy

 Clinical lycanthropy is a rare psychiatric syndrome that involves a delusion that the affected person can transform into, has transformed into, or is a non-human animal.
 Its name is associated with the mythical condition of lycanthropy, a supernatural affliction in which humans are said to physically shapeshift into wolves.
-The term is used by researchers mostly in the broader sense of transformation into animals in general, that, strictly speaking, is described as zoanthropy.
+Although lycanthropy is defined as transforming into a wolf, current-day researchers often use the term to refer to a broad range of transformations into animals.
+In earlier years, transforming into animals other than wolves was commonly described as zoanthropy.

 Signs and symptoms

+The attacks of a man who imagined himself to be a wolf.
+Lucas Cranach the Elder.
+Woodcut.
+Circa 1512.

 Affected individuals believe that they are in the process of transforming into an animal, or have already transformed into an animal.
 Clinical lycanthropy has been associated with the altered states of mind that accompany psychosis, the mental state that typically involves delusions and hallucinations, with the transformation only seeming to happen in the mind and behavior of the affected person.

+A 28-year-old murderer who suffered from lycanthropy described his mental disorder in the following way:

-A 1988 study on clinical lycanthropy from the McLean Hospital reported on a series of cases, and proposed some diagnostic criteria by which clinical lycanthropy could be recognised:
+A 1988 study on clinical lycanthropy from the McLean Hospital reported on a series of cases and proposed some diagnostic criteria by which clinical lycanthropy could be recognised: